Our products

 1. First, add the squid (they need 3-4 minutes).

 2. After 2 minutes, place the seared fish pieces.
-Distribute them well so that all are partially submerged.
+Distribute them well so that they are all partially submerged.

-3. After 3 minutes, add the prawns, langoustines, and the mussels and clams (already opened).
+3. After 3 minutes, add the prawns, Norway lobsters, and the opened mussels and clams.

 4. Cook for 2-3 more minutes.
-Do not stir excessively: move the pot by gently shaking, not with a spoon (so the fish doesn't break).
+Do not stir excessively: gently shake the pot, do not use a spoon (so that the fish does not break apart).

 Step 8: Serve